nyris/nyris-webapp/packages/nyris-webapp/README.md

 ## Architecture

-This app uses react and redux.
-The main components are App and AppMD with `index.tsx` as the composition root.
+The main components are `App` and `AppMD` with `index.tsx` as the composition root.

-The file `NyrisAPI.ts` contains the interface to the [nyris vision API](https://docs.nyris.io/).
+### redux & state handling

+Actions are data structures, which describe events, that take place.

+To change the state of the app, redurcers are used.
+A reducer takes a state and an action and produces calculates a new state.

+The files are in `src/actions/`

+Neither actions nor reducers have any side effects (e.g. sending a request to a server).
+Epics introduced by [redux-observable](https://redux-observable.js.org/) library handle side effects.
+They listen for a specific action produce themselves new actions asynchronously.

+The files are in `src/epics/`

 ## Available Scripts